amudev00/DAO-Pattern/README.md

 The project consists of a simple management system for sellers and departments.
 It allows performing basic CRUD (Create, Read, Update, Delete) operations for sellers and departments, storing the data in a MySQL database.

-## Features

-The project offers the following features:

-- Query seller by ID.
-- Query all sellers.
-- Query sellers by department.
-- Insert new seller.
-- Update seller data.
-- Delete a seller.

 ## Project Structure